 WordPress vs. Drupal: How to Choose a CMS for Your Business

-Like any sibling rivalry, WordPress and Drupal have been competing to be the best content management system (CMS) ever since their ‘births' in 2001 (Drupal) and 2003 (WordPress).
+Like any sibling rivalry, WordPress and Drupal have been competing to be the best management system (CMS) ever since their ‘births' in 2001 (Drupal) and 2003 (WordPress).
 While both considered to be very good website creation tools, they have different strengths.
 While WordPress may be more popular with over 140 million downloads, Drupal is more multi-faceted, as it is recognized for being “one size fits all”.
 Despite their varying strengths and weakness – in terms of available themes and plugins, update frequency, and skills required – what makes one option better depends on how their differences fit with your business's needs.
 When it comes to sibling rivalry, every person has his or her favorite.
 So how do you choose your favorite CMS?
 Consider and prioritize each of your website's potential needs or requirements, and read on to see which ‘sibling', WordPress or Drupal, is best for you.

 Need: Ease of Use